acl-services/paprika/packages/Link/README.md

 ## Description

-Links are a standard component on the world wide web.
-Clicking a link with a mouse or other selection tool will navigate the user to another location, usually another webpage.
+The Link component produces a standard anchor tag that navigates to another URL.

 ## Installation